What is Dental Filling or Teeth Fillings?

 Q.2.
 Can Dental Filling fall off?

-Yes, but the chances are rare.
+Yes, but the chances are rare for any teeth filling to fall off.

 Q.3.
 What to do if your fillings come out?

 Visit your dentist as soon as your Dental Filling comes out.
+There might be increased sensitivity for a while.

 Q.4.
 How to know that dental filling is loose?